jrubes/PIA-Tunnel/ReadMe.txt

 * Features
     * requires 1 CPU, 92MB RAM and a little over 1GB hard drive space
-		* Edit: I changed the RAM to 92MB because the VM does not always start up.
-Using LVN may not have been a good idea.
-Will try and rebuild the VM soon.
+		* Edit: The VM will run with as little as 64MB but will rarely look after the boot loader screen I don't know what is causing it but 92MB appears to be a good value.
     * primary network adapter pulls IP from your LAN so the VM is "start and use" once setup
     * the secondary network adapter is running on 192.168.10.1 and is handing out IPs in the range 192.168.10.101 to 192.168.10.151